How to effectively manage a software development team

 When it comes down it, writing good software is essentially a creative exercise and managing creative people is infamously difficult.
 Countless programmes and applications have fallen flat because of poor leadership.
 Ineffective managers breed discontent among their team which invariably grinds productivity to a halt.
 As a result, delivery dates have to be continuously pushed back.

 The role of a good development manager is to create a working environment which enables coders to do their best thinking and be creative.
-To help you keep your team happy and productive, Venturi’s Voice spoke to Ruban Siva, Senior Software Developer at HSBC, to get his advice on maintaining a well-oiled and energetic development team.
+To help you keep your team happy and productive, Venturi’s Voice spoke to Ruban Siva, Senior Software Developer at HSBC.
+Here are five essential tips on how to manage a software team:

 As the leader of the team, communication is of paramount importance.
 From the outset you have to be clear on what you want to achieve and how you intend to achieve it.
 Ruban said that a good way to do this is through visualisation strategies.